-- Foster Youth Independence Initiative: The population eligible to be assisted with funding under this notice are youth certified by Ohio Jobs and Family Services as meeting the following conditions: - Has attained at least 18 years and not more than 24 years of age; - Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older; and - Is homeless^[1] or is at risk of becoming homeless^[2].
+- Preference for families referred from Strategies to End Homelessness to the Summit Apts.
+Project-based wait list.
+30 points - Foster Youth Independence- Initiative: The population eligible to be assisted with funding under this notice are youth certified by Ohio Jobs and Family Services as meeting the following conditions: - Has attained at least 18 years and not more than 24 years of age; - Left foster care, or will leave foster care within 90 days, in accordance with a transition plan described in section 475(5)(H) of the Social Security Act at age 16 or older; and - Is homeless^[1] or is at risk of becoming homeless^[2].
 40 points